sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 **Remark** A continuation of a credible plan is a credible plan.

-The literature on a credible public policy (:cite:`Chari_Kehoe_1990` and :cite:`Stokey_1989`)  arrange strategies and incentives so that public policies can be implemented by a *sequence* of government decision makers.
+The literature on a credible public policy (:cite:`Chari_Kehoe_1990` and :cite:`Stokey_1989`)  arranges strategies and incentives so that public policies can be implemented by a *sequence* of government decision makers instead of  a single Ramsey planner who chooses an entire sequence of history-dependent actions once and for all at time :math:`t=0`

 Here  we confine ourselvs to  sketching how recursive methods can be  used to characterize credible policies in  our model.

 :cite:`Chang1998` is a key reference

-A credibility problem arises because we assume that the timing of decisions differs from those in for a Ramsey problem
+A credibility problem arises because we assume that the timing of decisions differs from those  for a Ramsey problem

 **Definition** Sequential timing protocol: